-School Doctors and Nurses
+School Nurses

-School doctors and nurses should receive a copy of the School's Safeguarding and Child Protection Policy and these Procedures for their information.
-Schools should consider the role of their school doctors and nurses in relation to safeguarding, and ensure that they understand their obligations and their duties in accordance with the Information Sharing and Consent guidance.
-Schools should check the current job descriptions of these roles and contact Trust Office with any queries.
+School nurses should receive a copy of the School's Safeguarding and Child Protection Policy and these Procedures for their information.
+Schools should consider the role of their school nurses in relation to safeguarding, and ensure that they understand their obligations and their duties in accordance with the Information Sharing and Consent guidance.
+Schools should check the current job descriptions of the role and contact Trust Office with any queries.